 “The world is a book and those who do not travel read only one page.” – St. Augustine

 English is very useful when you travel.
-I have been to 47 countries (see below).
-English has helped me in all of them.
-It truly is a global language.
-Overseas travel is a great reason to study English.
+I have been to 60 countries so far, and English has helped me in all of them.

 We can substitute the word “abroad” for overseas.
 If you are planning to travel abroad, English will be very helpful in most places.

 (*Not to abroad.
 This is a common mistake.
 You travel to a country, but not to abroad.)